pantheon-systems/documentation/source/content/guides/migrate/manual-d8-composer-to-d8/09-database.md

 reviewed: "2021-06-22"
 ---

-Now that you've set up your Pantheon Dev environment, you need to import your database by creating a .sql dump file.
+Now that you've configured your Pantheon Dev environment, you need to import your database by creating a `.sql` dump file.

 <Partial file="migrate/drupal-database.md" />